enclavewow/enclavewow.github.io/_posts/2024-01-10-raider-expectations.md

 As part of our commitment to providing a successful and enjoyable raiding experience for all members, we have set the following expectations for all raiders:

 ### Attendance
-Attendance: Maintain a minimum attendance rate of 65%.
+Raiders need to maintain a minimum attendance rate of 65%.
 Consistent participation is crucial for our collective success in raids.

 ### Communication
 - Advance Notice for Absences: If you know you'll be absent, inform us as early as possible.
 This allows us to adjust our strategy and call upon substitutes if necessary.